-Making ketone mineral salts involves combining beta-hydroxybutyrate (BHB) with mineral salts such as sodium, calcium, magnesium, or potassium.
+Making ketone mineral salts involves combining beta-hydroxybutyrate (BHB) with mineral salts such as sodium, calcium, magnesium, or potassium, which are also key electrolytes.
 Before considering whether ketone supplements are a good option, most people immediately look at the salt load, and rightfully so.
-It is important to take into account the nutritional and health impact of not only the BHB, but to consider the minerals that are used to make the product.
+It is important to take into account the nutritional and health impact of not only the BHB but the minerals that are used to make the product.

 There are two problems with this approach:

 Recently, a friend of mine’s dad had high blood pressure.
 His doctor told him to stop consuming eggs and to avoid adding extra salt to his foods.
 That’s it.
-His recommendation was to rid a good, high quality protein source, yet French fries, chicken nuggets, and even chicken noodle soup were all presumably okay.
+His recommendation was to rid a good, high-quality protein source, yet French fries, chicken nuggets, and even chicken noodle soup were all presumably okay.
 I’ll never understand some of these recommendations; nonetheless, they happen day in and day out, all over the world.

 The culprit is often restaurant meals or other meals where the nutrition facts are not available with the food itself.
 Such “ignorance is bliss” situations allow us to avoid dealing with daunting numbers.
 Many people don’t hesitate to stop and enjoy a meal at a restaurant, but they freak out when they actually see the numbers on a label.
 By now, we all know that opting for fatty meat with a side of veggies cooked in butter isn’t that bad after all.
-It turns out that what you thought to be the safe “healthy”, doctor-approved choice might not always be what you think it is.
+It turns out that what you thought to be the safe, “healthy,” doctor-approved choice might not always be what you think it is.